srinivas-6/APR-Transformer/README.md

 ### Prerequisites

-In order to run this repository you will need:
+To run this repository, you will need:

 1. Python3 (tested with Python 3.7.7, 3.8.5), PyTorch
 2. Set up the conda environment with ```conda env create -f environment.yml```